 Although the ships log is silent on the matter, a private letter states that on the passage to the Cape 25 prisoners had planned to seize control of the vessel while the sailors were aloft and murder the officers.
 The plot was disclosed by an informer the night before the attempt was to be made.
 The next morning, as the convict reached the deck, the conspirators were seized, double-ironed and chained together.
 Although detained for a fortnight by calms and adverse winds, ran out to the Cape in 74 days.
 She was detained there until March 19, because her officers, fearing they would not find a profitable market at Port Jackson, desired to dispose of their European trade goods.
 Soon after leaving the cape another plot was allegedly hatched between the convicts and the soldiers to combine to seize the ship.

-Ater three years working as a convict, James Rixon obtained a Conditional Pardon and enlisted in the NSW Corps on March 25, 1801.
-According to Pamela Statham, this was as a subsitute for Charles Bennett.
+After working as a convict for three years, James Rixon was granted a Conditional Pardon and joined the NSW Corps on March 25, 1801.
+According to Pamela Statham, he took the place of Charles Bennett as a substitute.

-Sometime between 1798 and 1801, James Rixon met Amelia Goodwin, also a convict.
+At some point between 1798 and 1801, James Rixon met Amelia Goodwin, who was also a convict.

-Amelia Goodwin was also born in 1770 and her first marriage was to John Goodwin.
-When convicted she was 29 years old and living at Greenwich, England.
-Aged 29, she was charged with the theft from her employer of a large number of clothing and household items.
-According to the court record the value of the goods was 39-shillings, but Joye Walsh the listed goods far exceeded that amount.
-Amelia Goodwin was tried at Maidstone, Kent, found guilty of the offence on July 15, 1799 and sentenced to 7 years transportation.
-She is referred to in the court documents as Amy.
+Amelia Goodwin was born in 1770 and her first marriage was to John Goodwin.
+At the time of her conviction, she was living in Greenwich, England and was 29 years old.
+She was charged with theft from her employer, which included a large number of clothing and household items.
+While the court records state that the value of the goods was 39 shillings, Joye Walsh suggests that the stolen goods far exceeded that amount.
+On July 15, 1799, Amelia Goodwin, referred to as “Amy” in the court documents, was tried at Maidstone, Kent and found guilty of the offence.
+She was subsequently sentenced to 7 years of transportation to Australia.

-Amelia came to Australia on board the “Speedy”, the same vessel that was transporting the new Governor, Phillip Gidley-King.
-The Speedy was built on the Thames in 1779 and was a whaling ship, belonging to the fleet of Samuel Endersby and Co.
-The Speedy left England in November 1799 and arrived at Port Jackson on April 16, 1800.
-Of the 53 female convicts on board, 3 died by the time the ship arrived.
+Amelia Goodwin traveled to Australia on board the “Speedy,” the same vessel that transported the new Governor, Phillip Gidley-King.
+The Speedy was a whaling ship belonging to the fleet of Samuel Endersby and Co, and was built on the Thames in 1779.
+It departed England in November 1799 and arrived in Port Jackson on April 16, 1800.
+Three of the 53 female convicts on board the ship had died by the time it arrived.

-She was undoubtedly sent to gaol at Parramatta or may have been assigned to a settler or member of the NSW Corps.
-Amelia already had a husband at home in England which may explain why James Rixon and Amelia Goodwin never married.
-Or perhaps they reflected the nature of the time?
+Amelia was likely sent to gaol at Parramatta or may have been assigned to a settler or member of the NSW Corps.
+Although she already had a husband in England, which may explain why James Rixon and Amelia Goodwin never married, it is also possible that this simply reflected the norms and values of the time.

 “On the night of last Sunday se’nnight Amelia Rixon, the wife of a private in the New South Wales Corps, was safely delivered of three infants, two of whom are living and have a very promising appearance”